pondrejk/dizzer/chap3-vis_challenges.md

 ### 3.3.3 Tour of Vector Tiles

-How is WebGL useful for cartographic visualisation?
+How is WebGL relevant for cartographic visualisation?
 While it is certainly possible to develop spatial interfaces directly using WebGL scripting, many of the advances in client rendering has been already utilized in a format known as *vector tiles*.
 Vector tiles build on some concepts inherent to raster tiles that were until recently the main tool for serving spatial information online.
 In many other aspects the two technologies are far apart.
 Let us now briefly describe the raster tiles to be able to compare and contrast later on.

 *Raster tiles*